Non-asymptotic confidence intervals for MCMC in practice

-In this section, we give some definitions from the theory of general state space Markov chains, based on \cite{Robertsgeneral}.
-The total variational distance of two measures $P,Q$ defined on the measurable space $(\Omega,\F)$ is defined as which is equivalent to
+In this section, we give some definitions from the theory of general state space Markov chains.
+The total variational distance of two measures $P,Q$ defined on the measurable space $(\Omega,\F)$ is defined as

 here $\pi[X\sim P, Y\sim Q]$ denotes a distribution on $(\Omega^2,\F\times \F)$ with marginals $P$, and $Q$, and the infimum is taken over all such distributions.